Clemence Jackson Honyenuga: Vetting and endorsement allegations

 Justice Honyenuga was vetted by parliament on Monday 11 May 2020.

-During the vetting process, he was questioned on his alleged endorsement of the president and the political party of the incumbent government; the New Patriotic Party.
-This allegation was due to a statement he made in a durbar of which he reportedly said; "with the vision of the President and the gains made in his first term, Ghanaians may consider giving him another four years."
+During the vetting process, he was questioned on his alleged endorsement of the president and the ruling political party, the New Patriotic Party.
+This allegation was due to a statement he made in a durbar where he reportedly said; "with the vision of the President and the gains made in his first term, Ghanaians may consider giving him another four years."
 In his defence he said he, "did not endorse the presidency of Nana Addo Dankwa Akufo-Addo in his personal capacity but was a speech he was elected to read on behalf of the chiefs and people of Afadjato when the President visited the Volta region."
 He also apologised saying; "In reading that statement, we didn’t intend endorsing the president.
 Our understanding was that we were wishing him well… If out of political dissatisfaction some people are unhappy with whatever I am supposed to have said then I am sorry."
-The judge's statement made during the durbar was greeted with criticisms and was widely condemned.
+The judge's statement made during the durbar was greeted with criticism and was widely condemned.
 The Ghanaian journalist and political analyst, Kweku Baako described the alleged endorsement as an "unwarranted sycophancy".

-He also added that the judge had stained his reputation through the alleged endorsement and also opined that if he had the opportunity to advise the president on the matter, he would have told the president to "drop him".
-The Volta Regional Chairman of the National Democratic Congress (NDC), Henry Kwadzo Ametefe concurred saying the judge's alleged endorsement was a violation of the code of conduct of the judiciary and called on the Legal Council and the Chairman of the Judicial Council, the Chief Justice to take "appropriate action".
+He added that the judge had stained his reputation through the alleged endorsement and also opined that if he had the opportunity to advise the president on the matter, he would have told the president to "drop him".
+The Volta Regional Chairman of the National Democratic Congress (NDC), Henry Kwadzo Ametefe concurred, saying the judge's alleged endorsement was a violation of the code of conduct of the judiciary and called on the Legal Council and the Chairman of the Judicial Council, the Chief Justice to take "appropriate action".

+During his vetting on Monday 11 May 2020, he dismissed claims that the apex court was saddled with determining "political cases".
+He said the court is not a place for politics.

+During the vetting process for Honyenuga's appointment, the minority on the Appointment committee walked out of the public hearing after the chairman of the Committee disallowed a question from North Tongu MP, Okudzeto Ablakwa.
+But they later returned.

 Approval and swearing in

-Following his vetting by parliament, Honyenuga was approved by parliament on Wednesday 20 May 2020 and sworn into office on Friday 22 May 2020 with the president particularly congratulating him for his conduct and compartment during his vetting by parliament amidst the endorsement allegations.
+Following his vetting by parliament, Honyenuga was approved by parliament on Wednesday 20 May 2020 and sworn into office on Friday 22 May 2020 with the president particularly congratulating him for his conduct during his vetting by parliament amidst the endorsement allegations.
 He was sworn in together with Justice Issifu Omoro Tanko Amadu.